1860-1861

 Wilmington Coup

-National Park Service: Armed white supremacists overthrew Wilmington's elected biracial government—the only successful coup d'état in American history.
+History.com: Armed white supremacists overthrew Wilmington's elected biracial government, the only successful coup d'état in American history.

 1896